 In India, leaf extracts are also used for treating external wounds.

 The two classes of active compounds in Vinca are alkaloids and tannins.

-Over 130 constituents with an indole or dihydroindole structure; including the principal component vindoline; vincaleukoblastine (vinblastine), 22 - oxovincaleukoblastine (vineristine), reserpine, vincamine, alstonine, leurocristine, ajmalicine, vinine, vinomine, vinoxine, vintsine, leurosine.
+Over 130 constituents with an indole or dihydroindole structure; including the principal component vindoline; also included are: vincaleukoblastine (vinblastine), 22 - oxovincaleukoblastine (vineristine), reserpine, vincamine, alstonine, leurocristine, ajmalicine, vinine, vinomine, vinoxine, vintsine, leurosine.

-The hypoglycemic activity of alkaloids isolated from Catharanthus roseus have been studied pharmacologically and a remedy derived from the plant has been marketed under the proprietary name Vinculin® as a treatment for diabetes.
+The hypoglycemic activity of alkaloids isolated from Catharanthus roseus have been studied pharmacologically and a remedy derived from this plant has been marketed under the proprietary name Vinculin® as a treatment for diabetes.

 Alcoholic whole plant extracts at high dose (500 mg/kg) exhibited significant antihyperglycemic activity and has absence of acute toxicity.
 The extract effectively reverses the changes in the blood sugar level and the beta-cell population.
 The exact phytoconstituents responsible for the antidiabetic effect are not known yet.

 Two chemotherapy drugs are: Vinblastine (scientific name vincaleukoblastine) and Vincristine (scientific name 22-oxovincaleukoblastine).
 These alkaloids are cytotoxic and target sites in cell division thus preventing mitosis to proceed.
 Although for a normal person, this action of the vinca alkaloids can be toxic but they are helpful agents in stopping the division of cancerous cells.